tissue-forge/tissue-forge/docs/main/source/logging_and_errors.rst

 ---------------

-To support interactive execution, many errors in Tissue Forge do not necessarily terminate execution of a simulation.
+To support interactive execution, many errors in Tissue Forge do not necessarily terminate execution of a simulation by default.
-Rather, an error that does not corrupt simulation data (*e.g.*, bad specification of a particle location) allow a simulation to proceed but posts an :py:class:`Error`, and also logs the error at the ``ERROR`` level.
+Rather, an error that does not corrupt simulation data (*e.g.*, bad specification of a particle location) allows a simulation to proceed but posts an :py:class:`Error`, and also logs the error at the ``ERROR`` level.
 Errors that have been posted can be retrieved in order of their posting with :py:func:`err_get_all`, or the current first posted error can be retrieved and removed from the list of